cbilliau/currencyConverter/README.md

 This app was designed to be visually simple and straight forward.
 Graphics were kept at a minimum and only used if they would enhance the conveyance of information, such as in the use of country flags along the names of currencies.
 Colors chosen were purposely subdued and complimentary, again, to keep visual distractions to a minimum.

+## Working Prototype

+You can access a working prototype of the app here: https://chriscurrencyconverter.herokuapp.com/

 ## Tech notes

 ![screenshot](/public/assets/uiflow.png "UIflow")